Galaxy AI Now Supports More Languages with Latest Update

+(MENAFN- Asdaa BCW) Samsung continues to break down language barriers and innovate communication for more users through Galaxy AI

-(MENAFN- BCW Global) SEOUL, Korea – Apr 16, 2024 – Samsung Electronics Co., Ltd. today announced the upcoming expansion of three new languages for Galaxy AI: Arabic, Indonesian and Russian, as well as three new dialects: Australian English, Cantonese and Canadian French.
-In addition to the 13 languages[1] already available, Samsung empowers even more Galaxy users around the world to harness the power of mobile AI.
+Samsung Electronics Co., Ltd. today announced the upcoming expansion of three new languages for Galaxy AI: Arabic, Indonesian, and Russian, as well as three new dialects: Australian English, Cantonese, and Canadian French.
+In addition to the 13 languages already available, Samsung empowers even more Galaxy users around the world to harness the power of mobile AI.
 In addition to these new languages and dialects, Samsung plans to add four more languages later this year, including Romanian, Turkish, Dutch and Swedish, as well as the traditional Chinese and European Portuguese.

 “Committed to democratizing mobile AI for all, Galaxy AI's language expansion this year will allow even more Galaxy users to communicate beyond language barriers on a scale that is completely unique to Samsung,” said TM Roh, President and Head of Mobile eXperience Business at Samsung Electronics.
 “We will continue to innovate our technology and pioneer premium mobile AI experiences so that even more users are equipped with the right tools to unleash their unlimited potential.”